cal-weng/Terminus-docs/docs/how-to/space/backup.md

 # Backup & Restore

-Terminus Space stores all backup snapshots for Terminus instances.
+Olares Space stores all backup snapshots for Olares instances.
 Each snapshot is secured with a password for data protection and safety, ensuring that the data remains secure even when backed up to the cloud.
-You can restore a Terminus to its most recent state whenever needed.
+You can restore an Olares to its most recent state whenever needed.

-For more information on backup design, see [Backup Design Philosophy](/overview/terminus/data.md#backup).
-If you haven't performed a backup yet, learn how to [Back up Terminus](../../how-to/terminus/settings/backup.md).
+For more information on backup design, see [Backup Design Philosophy](/overview/olares/data.md#backup).
+If you haven't performed a backup yet, learn how to [Back up Olares](../../how-to/olares/settings/backup.md).

 :::tip
-Each Terminus is provided with **10GB** of free backup space.
+Each Olares is provided with **10GB** of free backup space.
 Any usage beyond this will be charged according to the cloud provider's pricing.
 :::

 ## View Backup List